learn-co-curriculum/dsc-exploring-and-transforming-json-schemas/README.md

 Not bad, although you can see some of our cells still have nested data within them.
 The artists column in particular might be nice to break apart.
-We could do this from the original json, but at this point, let's work with our DataFrame.
-First, let's preview an entry.
+You could do this from the original json, but at this point, let's work with our DataFrame.
+Preview an entry.

 ```python